Adventure tour of Eyre Peninsula, South Australia

 • We pay a premium for all of our ‘green energy’ electricity produced from renewable sources

 Where other organizations or community groups are involved, we pay entry fees, make purchases and create economic revenue.
-All catering is arranged or purchased locally or home made.
-Our tour group sizes are limited to 12 people maximum, this size group can be managed to minimise any negative impact on the environment, the enjoyment of other people, the capacity of community services, the safety and stress of wildlife.
+Our tour group sizes are limited to 7 people maximum, this size group can be managed to minimise any negative impact on the environment, the enjoyment of other people, the capacity of community services, the safety and stress of wildlife.
 We encourage the practice of low noise bush walking and special solo activities making our guests at one with the environment.

 We minimise the use of our tour vehicle in preference for walking, traveling only on formed roads and tracks.
 Vehicle fuel and service requirements are purchased locally.